 Remind yourself of Maslow's Hierarchy of Needs if you are in doubt about the acute stress which arises when anyone is threatened at the level of family, loving relationships, home, etc. Consider the stresses and difficulties caused to employees' partners excluded from such occasions, and the effects which inevitably rebound on the employees, and cascade to children.
 These are truly basic needs and an organization which jeopardises these factors is irresponsible in the extreme.

 materials and ideas for teambuilding

 Here are some examples of different resources which can be used in creating teambuilding events and activities.

-free team building games, exercises, activities and ideas - for adults and children's party games too
+free team building games, exercises, activities and ideas (page 1) - for adults and children's party games too

 free motivational and amusing posters - ideas for themes and maxims to underpin team-building

 body language theory - provides an excellent angle for exploring relationships and perceptions